isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 **School Band Exchange 2018 with He Ming Wing Band (Zhengzhou, China) @ Poi Ching School**

-On 27th July 2018, our Poi Ching School Brass Band warmly welcomed our fellow band performers from He Ming Wing Band from Zhengzhou, China on a Friday morning, where we were honoured to be part of the Singapore International Band Exchange (SIBF) 2018 organised by The Wind Bands Association of Singapore to showcase their band performers’ talents / skills at our school.
+On 27th&nbsp;July 2018, our Poi Ching School Brass Band warmly welcomed our fellow band performers from He Ming Wing Band from Zhengzhou, China on a Friday morning, where we were honoured to be part of the Singapore International Band Exchange (SIBF) 2018 organised by The Wind Bands Association of Singapore to showcase their band performers’ talents / skills at our school.
 The He Ming Wind Band was first established in March 2016 at Renhe Road Elementary School, where they instilled a sense of discipline and good temperament through music learning, cultivated a positive and enterprising outlook on life and explored potential musical interests and talents.
 This is our second school band exchange since our SYF band exchange in March this year, as other band teachers had also organised band exchanges in the previous years.
 This band exchange is a vital platform not just to showcase our band members’ talents / skills, but the invaluable experience and exposure gained from learning and listening from other overseas school bands in this meaningful event.

 Our band members had the honour to listen to two of their performance repertoire, namely the “Black Forest Overture” by Michael Sweeney and “Stone Creek Episode” by Ed Huckeby at the Band Room.
 Our fellow band performers from He Ming Wind Band also had the opportunity to witness our brass band’s rehearsals for our annual National Day school celebrations at the parade square.
 At the end of the event, both school leaders exchanged the tokens of appreciation to commemorate this meaningful event.
 Our band members also shared group photo shots and appreciation gifts to our fellow band performers from He Ming Wind Band during the informal interaction time.